sampoder/nerfanator/README.md

 # 🔫 nerfanator

 The Ultimate Home Protector.
-Built by Sam, Odin, Arsh & Neil on the "State of Fun".
+Built by Sam, Odin, Arsh & Neil on "The State of Fun".